elewa-academy/Fundamentals/docs_src/7-all-together/README.md

 |   |    └──/version-...
 |   |        ├── event-listeners.js
 |   |        └── logic.js
-|   └──/styles
+|   └── /styles
 |       └── styles.css
 ├──  specs.md
 |       * Complete specs for your JS, organized by version
-└──  dev-planning.md
+├── dev-planning.md
-        * This wil be just like the README's from last project
+|       * This wil be just like the README's from last project
+└── ux-flow-chart
+        * How a user interacts with your application over time
 ```

 (You can see two examples here of well-organized repositories here - [Cleancalc](https://github.com/radovandelic/cleancalc), [Tictactoe](https://github.com/elewa-student/tic-tac-toe/tree/master).
 Both are great, but neither is exactly like yours should be.)